Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## SCHC Fragment Format

+### All-1 SCHC fragment

+All-1 is distinguishable from a SCHC Sender-Abort as [RFC8724] states *This condition is met if the RCS is present and is at least the size of an L2 Word*;
+this condition met: RCS is 4 bytes.

 ### Delay after each message to respect local regulation

 This profile does not define a delay to be added after each SCHC message, local